 Write about it, they said...

-My writing explores the reality of intersectionality among cultures, religions, and countries.
-These pieces reflect my experience supporting my family, the reality of being the oldest South Asian daughter, and anticipatory grief in all its forms.
-Each poem is a window into navigating multiple identities and the beautiful complexity of belonging to many worlds at once.
+My writing focuses on the reality of intersectionality among cultures, religions, countries, my experience supporting my family, the reality of being the oldest South Asian daughter, and anticipatory grief in all its forms.

 the ATM